 4. Always use hanging hardware and bumpers

 The top bar of your canvas isn’t designed to carry the weight of your painting over the long haul, so I recommend placing the hangers on the side bars (about a hand’s length down from the top.)

-And why should you place bumpers on the on the bottom edges of your work?
+And why should you place bumpers on the bottom edges of your work?
 Because they do a great job of helping your paintings stay straight on the wall.

 To read more articles by Tracy Feldman, please visit her art blog.